-Yaël Eisenstat, founder of Kilele Global, is an expert on thinking strategically about the misuse of disruptive technology.
+Yaël Eisenstat, the founder of Kilele Global, is an expert on thinking strategically about the misuse of disruptive technology.
 As a former CIA Officer, former national security advisor to Vice President Biden and Adjunct professor at NYU Center for Global Affairs she has lived and breathed this her entire career.
-Bold Business recently sat down with her and obtained an exclusive interview.

-“We are all recognizing right now that we are gonna have to stand up and start thinking more seriously about what are the ethics of how we use the online world,” Eisenstat said.
+“We are all recognizing right now that we are gonna have to stand up and start thinking more seriously about what are the ethics of how we use the online world,” Eisenstadt said.